The following information is provided for reference purposes only and should be used at your own risk!

 Note: Oil pump rotates counterclockwise in normal operation.
 If rotated in this direction air can be heard compressed and released.
 In engine operation this will be oil compressed and released.
 Function of oil pump is to compress oil to high pressure.
 It is then regulated down to 100 bar (1,450 psi).

-Replacement of vanos sealing plate rubber rings
+Replacement of Vanos sealing plate rubber rings

 Clean vanos sealing plate (brake cleaner & towels).